balfieri/aws/README.md

 ## Create Your "Master" Instance

 <p>
-Typically, you'll want one instance to act as a template for others.
+Typically, you'll want one instance to act as a default or as a template for others.
 We'll call this your "master instance."
 Typically you'll get a program running on the master instance, then take a snapshot and use that snapshot to clone new instances.
 More on that later.
 </p>